-Expectant parents now can navigate pregnancy with their peers in University of Missouri Health Care’s CenteringPregnancy program.
+Expectant parents now can navigate pregnancy with their peers in MU Health Care’s group prenatal care program.

-“The first 30 minutes are devoted to making sure all of the babies are doing well,” said Courtney Barnes, MD, an obstetrician at Women’s and Children’s Hospital.
+“The first 30 minutes are devoted to making sure all of the babies are doing well,” said Courtney Barnes, MD, an obstetrician at MU Health Care.
 “Each mom goes behind a privacy screen for a brief examination.
 During this time, they can ask questions or voice concerns they would rather not share with the group.
 Then, the remaining 90 minutes of the session are dedicated to education and group discussion.”

 Barnes said each discussion begins with a predetermined topic, but the group is welcome to steer the conversation in any direction.
 The doctor’s role is to facilitate and provide advice.

-CenteringPregnancy is an evidence- based national program.
-Research has shown group prenatal care reduces the risk of premature birth and postpartum depression and increases breastfeeding success.
+Group prenatal care is evidence- based and research has shown group prenatal care reduces the risk of premature birth and postpartum depression, and increases breastfeeding success.
 Barnes said these benefits occur because of the bonds that form between attendees.

-“Enrolling in CenteringPregnancy doesn’t mean you have to stay in the group the entire time,” she said.
+“Enrolling in group prenatal care doesn’t mean you have to stay in the group the entire time,” she said.
 “We do encourage people to try two or three sessions because it can take a little time to get comfortable.
 But you can absolutely switch to a traditional model if you decide group care isn’t for you.”